 Taking cancer control programmes to the door step of rural Kerala

 b.
-Breast Cancer Detection Clinic: Patients to this clinic are referred from hospitals, cancer detection camps or individuals can come directly for clinical examination..
+Breast Cancer Detection Clinic: Patients to this clinic are referred from hospitals, cancer detection camps or individuals can come directly for clinical examination.
 In this clinic, apart from physical examination by a doctor, patients are also educated to conduct regular breast self-examination.
-Regular follow up of high risk individuals is being done here and those who require further investigations will be referred as and when required.
+Regular follow up of high risk individuals are being done here and those who require further investigations will be referred as and when required.

 Who should attend the out-patient clinic?

 Subjects who are addicted to tobacco can utilize the facilities of this clinic where guidance, counseling and Nicotine Replacement Therapy facilities are available to help tobacco users quit their habit.
 TCC also conducts Quit Tobacco Educator Programmes for volunteers interested in conducting tobacco cessation activities.
 For enquiries on tobacco cessation activities contact email@example.com

 One of the objectives of the Division is to enhance capacity building of health professionals, paramedicals and grass root level health workers in cancer prevention and control.
 Various levels of training programmes are envisaged for various groups.
 For details, please contact firstname.lastname@example.org

 Educating the public on cancer prevention and control contributes to better awareness which enables them for lifestyle modulation.
 Awareness programmes makes them understand the signs and symptoms of common cancers thereby leading to early detection of cancers and appropriate management.